Darxo/Hardened/README.md

 ## Combat General

+- Low Morale no longer reduces the Resolve of the character
 - Every Defender of a Location which was fortified now gets a new **Defenders Advantage** effect for that fight, which grants +2 Vision and +15 Resolve
 - **Encumbrance** no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.
 It no longer requires a minimum armor weight of 20
 - **Wait** now debuffs the actual Initiative by 25% until the start of that brothers next turn